QubitExplorer/Recommender-System/README.md

 Comparision and Performance Results For All Approaches:

-Model development and testing is in progress, to be added further.
+Model development and testing work is in progress, to be added further.
 Thanks for reading!